vitalyiegorov/suuudokuuu/readme.md

 - [ ] best stats is confusing and not clear, especially time
   - [ ] add best time/score for each difficulty
   - [ ] add history screen?
+  - [ ] add best run stats for each difficulty
 - [ ] score row completing row/col/group

 ### Frontend